Wager Mutiny: Campbell's overland trek to Buenos Aires

-On 20 January 1745, Campbell and four Spanish naval officers set out across South America from Valparaiso to Buenos Aires.
-Using mules, the party trekked into the high Andes, where they faced precipitous mountains, severe cold and, at times, serious altitude sickness.
-First a mule slipped on an exposed path and was dashed onto rocks far below, then two mules froze to death on a particularly horrendous night of blizzards, and an additional twenty died of thirst or starvation on the remaining journey.
+On 20 January 1745, Campbell and four Spanish naval officers set out across South America from Valparaíso to Buenos Aires.
+Using mules, the party trekked into the high Andes, where they faced precipitous mountains, severe cold, and, at times, serious altitude sickness.
+First, a mule slipped on an exposed path and was dashed onto rocks far below, then two mules froze to death on a particularly horrendous night of blizzards, and an additional twenty died of thirst or starvation on the remaining journey.
 After seven weeks travelling, the party eventually arrived in Buenos Aires.